 Private vehicles have been banned from the island since a car frightened several horses in 1900, injuring them and wrecking carriages.

-Luggage is sent to hotels on horse-drawn wagons, but we just put on our backpacks and rode down the street to the Bogan Lane Inn, a modest B&B where a room with shared bath goes for $110, about as cheap as rooms get on the island.
+Luggage is sent to hotels on horse-drawn wagons, but we just put on our backpacks and rode down the street to the Bogan Lane Inn, a modest B&B where a room with shared bath is about as cheap as rooms get on the island.

 It was a beautiful evening.
 So after checking in, we kept riding on Lake Shore Road, also known as M-185, the only state highway in the nation that doesn't allow cars.